-Our nation's banks, primarily the large ones, have hundreds of billions of dollars in off-balance-sheet liabilities, which are not subject to FDIC assessments or capital requirements.
+Our nation's banks, primarily the large ones, have hundreds of billions of dollars in off-balance-sheet liabilities, which are not subject to FDIC assessments or regulatory capital requirements.
 Yet if these banks fail, the FDIC will likely be forced to accept the exposure represented by many of these potential or contingent claims.
 It seems rather obvious this situation is neither fair nor actuarially sound.
 The question is what to do about it.

 One answer is that the regulatory agencies should undertake closer scrutiny of off-balance-sheet risks and factor them into the agencies' capital requirements in some fashion.
-The FDIC and the Comptroller of the Currency began work on this project last year.
+All three federal banking agencies are working on this project.

 But another important step should also be taken.
-The FDIC's deposit insurance reform bill would establish a uniform set of creditor priorities for all FDIC-insured banks, supplanting a hodgepodge of laws throughout the country.
+The FDIC's deposit insurance reform bill would establish a uniform set of creditor priorities for all failed FDIC-insured banks, supplanting a hodgepodge of laws throughout the country.
 An important aspect of this legislation is that it would subordinate off-balance-sheet claims, such as standby letters of credit.
 This would protect the FDIC against loss and also impose a degree of discipline by encouraging the holders of these claims to be more careful in the selection of their banks.
 Finally, it would facilitate the handling of failures through mergers by allowing the FDIC to ignore these claims in calculating its "cost test."